 - Due dates are posted in Canvas.
-Email the instructor immediately if you notice any issues/mistakes with a due date, as instructors are human and also make mistakes. - Late Work Policy: You are encouraged to still complete assignments late for feedback and learning.
-Credit can be earned for late assignments IF you contact your instructor to discuss the issue. - Any late work must be completed prior to each midterm exam to receive any partial credit.
+Email the instructor immediately if you notice any issues/mistakes with a due date, as instructors are human and also make mistakes. - You are encouraged to still complete assignments late for feedback and learning.
+Partial credit can be earned for late assignments IF you contact your instructor to discuss the issue. - Any late work must be completed prior to each midterm exam to receive any partial credit.